yump/fat/README.md

 Process simply formatted text descriptions of foods and eating logs to analyze nutritional intake.

+### Prerequisites

+ - parsedatetime library for python3
+ - docopt library for python3

 ### Food Accumulator Tool Script

 A fatscript file is a sequence of unix shell-like commands, of which there are